-Any veterinarian licensed in Idaho who advises the Board, in writing, that s/he wishes to remain licensed in this state, but does not intend to actively practice veterinary medicine in the State of Idaho and, therefore, does not intend to meet the licensing requirements for an active license for the current licensing year, will be transferred from Active to Inactive status, and will be required to pay Inactive status renewal fees as prescribed in the rules of the Board.
+Any veterinarian licensed in Idaho who advises the Board, in writing, that they wish to remain licensed in Idaho, but does not intend to actively practice veterinary medicine in the State of Idaho and, therefore, does not intend to meet the licensing requirements for an active license for the current licensing year, will be transferred from Active to Inactive status, and will be required to pay Inactive status renewal fees as prescribed in the rules of the Board.
 Any person may transfer from inactive to active status by making written application for reinstatement to active status, paying all required fee and by meeting other requirements for reinstatement as defined by the rules of the board.

-The Board may, at its discretion, issue a temporary permit to a new graduate, or a currently practicing veterinarian licensed in another state or states, who has fulfilled the requirements for licensure in Idaho, or to a graduate of a non-accredited school of veterinary medicine that has fulfilled the requirements of Section 54-2107, Idaho Code, and the Rules of the Board of Veterinary Medicine.
+The Board may, at its discretion, issue a temporary permit to a new graduate, or a currently practicing veterinarian licensed in another state or states, who has fulfilled all of the requirements for licensure in Idaho, or to a graduate of a non-accredited school of veterinary medicine that has fulfilled the requirements of Section 54-2107, Idaho Code, and the Rules of the Board of Veterinary Medicine.
 Temporary permits are valid until the next license application review by the Board, or for no more than one (1) year.
 Under no circumstances will a second temporary permit be issued to the same person.
 A temporary permit will not be issued to any applicant whose license has been revoked in any state for any reason, other than nonpayment of license renewal fees.

 It is the responsibility of each veterinary to notify the Board office of any change of address.
 Failure to receive a renewal form from the board does not constitute an excuse for failure to pay the renewal fee and completion of the prescribed form.